Tired Bird Plays Video Games 𝕊𝕜𝕚𝕒𝕙’s profile

 Hi there.
 I’m Jin.
-I’m a middle-aged disabled gamer with a sleep disorder, MS and very poor time management skills.
+I’m a middle-aged disabled gamer with health issues and very poor time management skills.
 If my life was a time management game, I’d still be stuck in the first level.
 I’m happy to be a member of Backlog Assassins, and I hope that a little organization and accountability will help me actually do things - and enjoy doing them - again.
 If I can develop good habits with one hobby, it should be possible to apply it to others, right?

 The most important reasons that I am here hinge on simple concepts: to have fun, to curb or at least manage my terrible collection addiction, to actually play the games I have in my library instead of just letting them sit there, and to develop some semblance of my lost executive function.